 Basically, there’s no reason why you shouldn’t be growing calendula!
 The more I learn about herbs and their healing benefits, the more excited I get about the amazing possibilities in the natural world.

 If you’d like to learn more about herbs, I highly recommend taking a course from The Herbal Academy.
-I’ve already taken the Intro to Herbs Course and *loved* it, and now I’m just starting the Intermediate Course.
-So worth it!
+I’ve already taken the Intro to Herbs and the Intermediate Course and loved them both!

 Beautiful Calendula Recipes